FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_sdk/index.rst

 ------------

-The Software Development Kit is developed and maintained by a core group, known as the *FIRST* Tech Challenge *Tech Team*, within a private GitHub repository.
+The Software Development Kit is developed and maintained by a core group, known as the *FIRST* Tech Challenge *Technology Team*, within a private GitHub repository.
 This repository is kept private in order to prevent leaking the details of future *FIRST* Tech Challenge game secrets, features in development, and other aspects of development.
 Development and maintenance is ongoing year round.